 New Challenges from COVID-19

-But when Benin reported its first cases of COVID-19 in mid-March, Virginie’s customers started to disappear.
+But when Benin reported its first cases of COVID-19 in mid-March of 2020, Virginie’s customers started to disappear.
 Her clients were reluctant to come to the shop for fear of getting sick, and her revenue plummeted.
 The TechnoServe team helped Virginie and other entrepreneurs in the program adapt their approach to follow health guidelines and sell in-demand products.

 Entrepreneurs learned about the importance of installing handwashing stations outside their shops, using masks, and posting guidelines for their customers about proper safety protocols.
 Virginie’s business advisor also encouraged her to develop a side activity for additional income, and she began to produce and sell liquid soap to her customers.